iipc/awesome-web-archiving/README.md

 These resources can help when working with individuals or organisations who publish on the web, and who want to make sure their site can be archived.

-* [Definition of Web Archivability](https://nullhandle.org/web-archivability/index.html) (i.e., the ease with which web content can be preserved) by Nicholas Taylor, previously at the [Stanford Libraries](https://web.archive.org/web/20230728211501/https://library.stanford.edu/projects/web-archiving/archivability).
+* [Definition of Web Archivability](https://nullhandle.org/web-archivability/index.html) - This describes the ease with which web content can be preserved. ([Archived version from the Stanford Libraries](https://web.archive.org/web/20230728211501/https://library.stanford.edu/projects/web-archiving/archivability))
 * The [Archive Ready](http://archiveready.com/) tool, for estimating how likely a web page will be archived successfully.